dfki-ric-underactuated-lab/torque_limited_simple_pendulum/docs/getting_started.md

 sudo update-alternatives --list python
 ```

-**Step 3)** If there are no matching python alternatives configured, you can add an existing Python version to our alternatives.
+**Step 3)** If there are no matching python alternatives configured, you can add the desired Python version to our alternatives.
 For example, if version /usr/bin/python3.7 exists on the system, you can add it to your alternatives via

 ```
 sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.7 1